 Approximately 10,000 people live within three miles of the site, with the closest residence located less than one-quarter mile away.
 About 50 homes are located in the immediate vicinity of the site, which is also surrounded by railroad tracks, drainage ditches, and marshy areas.
 More than 2,000 private wells are in use within the site area.

 Site ResponsibilityThis site is being addressed through federal, state, and potentially responsible party (PRP) actions.

-It is important to note that although a couple of homes to the south along Reder Road are situated over the groundwater contaminant plume, they do not have their drinking water wells installed in the upper aquifer.
-The low levels of contaminants are found in the upper aquifer, but the homes have their wells in the lower aquifer which is not impacted in this area.
+It is important to note that, although a couple of homes to the south along Reder Road are situated over the groundwater contaminant plume, they do not have their drinking water wells installed in the upper aquifer.
+In that area, low levels of contaminants are found in the upper aquifer, but the homes have their wells installed in the lower aquifer which is not impacted at that location.
 Recently, one of the homes was placed on the city water supply.
-EPA annually monitors the water quality in these wells as a precaution.
+EPA monitors the water quality in these wells annually as a precaution.

 Human health threats are posed by the contaminants in the soil and groundwater beneath the site.
-Exposure could come from the ingestion of, or by coming into contact with, contaminated water or soil.
-In addition, the inhalation of airborne contaminants could be possible if someone were to dig into the contaminated soils.
+Exposure could come from the ingestion of, or dermal contact with, contaminated water or soil.
+In addition, the inhalation of airborne contaminants could pose a risk if someone were to dig into the contaminated soils.

-Ecological receptors could be harmed by exposure to the PCBs in the wetland area.
+Ecological receptors could be harmed by exposure to PCBs in the wetland area.

 - groundwater cleanup through a pump and treat program;

 - excavation of intact chemical drums for off-site incineration;